saravorabbi/Don_t_Stop_Me_NAO/README.md

 - requirements.txt

 ### Execution
-- Install python2.7 and python3.7 on your NAO Virtual Machine
+- Install python2.7 and python3.7 on your NAO Virtual Machine.
+Set python3.7 as default version
 - Open a terminal inside the project folder "Don_t_Stop_Me_NAO"
 - Prepare the virtual environment using the following command `$ python3.7 -m venv venv `